jaycoh/Custom-Iterator/README.md

-# Built In Iterator Pattern
+# Custom Iterator Pattern

 ### Description
-Say you have a program to represent a toy store.
-This toy store would have some sort of field to represent its inventory, likely in the form of a list of toys.

-It is likely that you would want to iterate through the toys in a toy store.
-This would make sense, as a collection of toys is inherently a part of any toy store.
-However, to do so normally would require accessing internal implemtation - whomever created the toy store class likely did not want other portions of the program accessing its fields.
-Even if there existed a getter for the toy list, we would still be given a list of all the toys in the store - probably giving away more information than desired.

-The iterator pattern is best in these cases - when a class contains a list of items that are inherently integral to the class, and we need to allow our program to iterate through this list without giving away any sort of internal information.
+An overview of the iterator pattern and it's purpose can be found [in my previous example](https://github.com/jaycoh/Iterator-Pattern-Built-In)

+Take our toy store example.
+Say it now has two lists: one for inventory and one for backlog.
+We could iterate over both of these lists, but to do so we would need to somehow combine them into a singular list.

+Or, say we only wanted every third toy from the inventory list.
+We would have to create a new structure of every third toy before using its built-in iterator.

+Or, say we wanted to iterate over a different structure, such as a graph.
+We would need to put all of the information into a new structure.

+All of the solutions to these problems require us to modify our existing structures, which goes against the idea of the iterator pattern.
+Instead, what we should do is create a custom iterator to allow us to iterate over our class without changing any of our current structures.

 How it works:
-- The class that is to be made iterable extends Iterable<Item>, a built in interface.
-Item is the type of data you want to iterate through (Item would be Toy in the above example).
+- The class that is to be made iterable still extends Iterable<Item>, and iterator() returns an instance of our custom iterator
-- The class implements the method iterator(), which returns the iterator that is used by the class.
-The iterator corresponds to the list we are iterating over, any each type of list has a built in iterator.
+- Our custom iterator is defined in a private inner class - thus giving it access to all the internal information needed
+- Our inner class has two functions: hasNext() which returns true iff there is another element to iterate through, and next(), which returns the next element to iterate through.
+There is often some sort of counter.
 - The iterator is used when a for loop is executed through an object of the Item type (e.g. for (Toy t: toyStore) )

 ### My example